-District employees have the option of participating in a deferred compensation plan as defined in §457 of the Internal Revenue Code that is administered by the state deferred compensation plan, or the District.
+District employees have the option of Participating in a deferred compensation plan as defined In 457 of the Internal Revenue Code that is administered by the state deferred compensation plan, or the District.
+The District does not make employer contributions to the plan.